khaledhikmat/family-meeting/core/README.md

 ### Standalone

-*This expects that the Google Collector be running*
+*This expects that the Google Collector be running or that the OTEL collection be disabled.*

 - Setup Credentials on each terminal below: